Visualizing the roots of renewables

 I drew this illustration because I can’t stop thinking about this topic.
 I am on a journey to redefine what it means to be a good engineer.
 As part of this, I want to understand how we can visualize the systemic impact of innovative technologies.
 Do you have ideas or want to chat?
 Please reach out.

 Engineers design for structural integrity.
-But why does this not include social integrity?
+But why does this not not include social integrity?
 How can something be considered structurally safe if the structures it requires harm human and non-human life on many dimensions but the most immediate physical one?

 You can find a variety of resources related to this topic below the following illustration.